Fulford School: Key information

 The school is situated in Fulford on the southern edge of the city of York, about 0.5 mi from the University of York.
 It currently takes in pupils from York including Hungate, Fulford and Fishergate as well as from the nearby villages of Dunnington, Elvington, Wheldrake, Thorganby, Escrick, Naburn and Bishopthorpe.
-The current headteacher is Mr Steven Lewis, who was appointed in 2019.
+The current headteacher is Mr Harris, who was appointed in 2024.

 Performance

 Fulford School was highlighted by The Independent as having the third best sixth form of all Comprehensive Schools in England.
 It has been suggested that this may be the reason why many pupils from independent schools have left the private sector and continued their studies at Fulford School.

 In 2007, the school received the best A level results in York LEA area, and the third best in the Yorkshire and the Humber region, higher than four grammar schools.

 In 2013, 80% of all pupils attained five GCSEs grade A* to C, including English and Mathematics.
 This is an increase of four percentage points since 2012.

 In 2019 the school's GCSE results were above average, and the Progress 8 measure was well above average.
 In the same year, the average A level grade at the school was B, compared to B− across York and C+ nationally.

 In the 2012 government Top 10 list of 'Highest proportion of pupils going to Oxbridge Universities' (non-selective schools/colleges), Fulford School was listed joint second, with 6%.

-As at 2020, the school has not been inspected by Ofsted since 2011, when it was judged Outstanding.
+As of 2020, the school has not been inspected by Ofsted since 2011, when it was judged Outstanding.